Last Updated on 2 January 2026 by Cycloscope

 Located in the middle of the Lesser Sunda Islands chain, with Lombok to the west, Flores to the east, and Sumba further to the southeast, Sumbawa is a rather large and sparsely populated island.

-Its landscape is among the dryest in Indonesia, with lower average altitudes.
-The island is dominated by the Mount Tambora, the volcano said to be responsible for the invention of the modern bicycle.
+Sumbawa has one of the driest landscapes in Indonesia, with generally lower altitudes.
+The island is dominated by Mount Tambora, the famous volcano historically linked to dramatic global climate events.

-Sumbawa is a Muslim island inhabited by three different ethnic groups speaking different languages, worth mentioning are its colorful architectonic styles and the ubiquitous small horses used for transport.
+Sumbawa is a Muslim-majority island, home to three different ethnic groups, each speaking their own language.
+The island is notable for its colorful architectural styles and the small horses that are still widely used for transport.

-Indeed the “easiest” way to get to Sumba is by taking a very hectic and pretty dangerous RoRo ferry from Bima, Sumbawa.
+The “easiest” way to reach Sumba is by taking a hectic and fairly dangerous RoRo ferry from Bima, Sumbawa.

 If you want to know more about this incredible island, have a look at our article about the Pasola of Sumba, an ancestral ritual still performed nowadays, which we had the luck and honor to witness.